 - Mitigate our client’s risk in the transition process.

 - Provide coaching, training, support, and best practices.
 Do this to ensure internal teams can leverage our broad view across Facebook, Google, and TikTok.

 - Provide internal UA teams with wider visibility and context into the Facebook post-iOS14 & AAA best practices and tradecraft.

 - Creative Trends, Competitor & Creative Insight Report: highlighting which creative trends are working, key benchmarks for the genre/sub-genre.

 - Auto Reporting: Reduce the internal team’s time spent on low-value data gathering.
 Do this by leveraging the AdRules platform with our automatic audits, weekly reports, and dashboard.

 - Bi-Weekly Coaching & Auditing of your accounts to provide performance & creative suggestions of new ideas to test and scale.

 - Creative Testing: Phase 1 and Phase 2 testing to identify creative winners that have the ability to appropriately scale.

 Support audience development with our proven ability to build audiences at scale.
 We can build > 10% audiences.

 - AAA out-of-the-box builds: Support new AAA builds leveraging best practices and tradecraft pooled from our global client accounts.

-- Copywriting Services: Human and machine learning written ad copy suggestions based on what is working across our portfolio of clients.
+- Copywriting Services: Human and machine learning wrote ad copy suggestions based on what is working across our portfolio of clients.

-- General Insight/Best Practices: Things to watch out, such as an increase in costs around the holidays, during political campaigns, or at the ends of quarters, etc.
+- General Insight/Best Practices: Things to watch out for.
+Such as an increase in costs around the holidays, during political campaigns, or at the ends of quarters, etc.

 - ML Creative Feedback: Advice on how they may improve creative.
 Analysis and pattern finding what is working for them.